fbbdev/plot/README.md

 a Code::Blocks project are also included in the `projects` directory for IDE support.

+Please note that non-POSIX platforms (e.g. Windows) are currently not supported and compilation for them will fail.

 ## Build script

 `build.py` is a python script which can pack all headers into a